 Designing Central Bank Digital Currencies

-We study the optimal design of a central bank digital currency (CBDC) in an environment where agents sort into cash, CBDC and bank deposits according to their preferences over anonymity and security; and where network effects make the convenience of payment instruments dependent on the number of their users.
-CBDC can be designed with attributes similar to cash or deposits, and can be interest-bearing: a CBDC that closely competes with deposits depresses bank credit and output, while a cash-like CBDC may lead to the disappearance of cash.
-Then, the optimal CBDC design trades off bank intermediation against the social value of maintaining diverse payment instruments.
-When network effects matter, an interest-bearing CBDC alleviates the central bank's tradeoff.
+We study the optimal design of a central bank digital currency (CBDC) in an environment where agents sort into cash, CBDC, and bank deposits according to their preferences over anonymity and security; and where network effects make the convenience of a payment instrument depend on the number of its users.
+A CBDC can be designed with attributes similar to cash or deposits, and can be interest bearing: a CBDC that closely competes with deposits depresses bank credit and output, while a cash-like CBDC may lead to the disappearance of cash.
+Then, the optimal CBDC design trades of bank intermediation against the social value of maintaining diverse payment instruments.
+When network effects matter, an interest-bearing CBDC alleviates the central bank's tradeoffs.

 Suggested Citation: Suggested Citation